luiarthur/TuringBnpBenchmarks/docs/index.md

 layout: page
 ---

-# This is the home page!
+# Welcome to Turing BNP Benchmarks!

 Check out this <a href="{{site.baseurl}}/test-page.html"> test page</a>!
 It is way more interesting.